Archaeology in Mongolia

 Western Kentucky University

 Jean-Luc is the project’s senior co-director.
-He is an anthropological archaeologist whose research interests focus on the social and ritual construction of landscapes and the sense of territoriality among mobile pastoralists, as well as on human-environment relationships and how all this relates to the development of complex societies in Inner Asia.
+He is an anthropological archaeologist whose research interests focus on the social and ritual construction of landscapes and the sense of territoriality among mobile pastoralists, as well as on human-environment interactions and how all this relates to the development of complex societies in Inner Asia.
 Particularly, his interests and methodological foci include: the origins and development of complex societies, landscape archaeology, regional settlement pattern studies, household archaeology, quantitative and spatial analysis, nomadic pastoralist socio-political organization, ethnoarchaeology, and ritual practices.
+His recent edited volume – Mobile Pastoralist Households: Archaeological and Ethnoarchaeological Perspectives – brings together the work of archaeologists engaged in mobile pastoralist household research in different regions of the world to highlight the importance of household studies and the utility of both archaeological and ethnoarchaeological approaches in understanding mobile pastoralist household formation, continuity, and adaptation to environmental, social, economic, and political change.

 Picture